moath-ghannam/maf-ui/docs/pages/getting-started/installation.md

 ```

 :::warning
 Component modules include side effects for registration purposes.
-Because of this, importing directly from `@maf-ui` may result in a larger bundle size than necessary.
+Because of this, importing directly from `maf-ui-kit` may result in a larger bundle size than necessary.
 For optimal tree shaking, always cherry pick, i.e. import components and utilities from their respective files, as shown above.
 :::

 ### Avoiding auto-registering imports